bit4mind/anon-service/README.md

 the configuration files, then reinstall it and reconfigure the service via the dedicated option.

-This script may not work properly if used on a not-fully updated system.
+This script may not work properly on a not-fully updated system.